express-rate-limit/express-rate-limit/README.md

 }
 ```

-- **onLimitReached**: Function to listen each time the limit is reached.
-You can use it to debug/log.
-Defaults:
+## options.onLimitReached

+Function that is called the first time a user hits the rate limit within a given window.

+The`req.rateLimit` object has `limit`, `current`, and `remaining` number of requests and, if the store provides it, a `resetTime` Date object.

+Default is an empty function:

 ```js
 function (req, res, options) {